 Reflections can help you bring a sense of mystery to an image.
 Ripples can prove useful at warping and distorting a symmetrical pattern that wouldn’t be as impressive on its own.
 Here are a few more ideas to get you started with micro 4/3 reflections photography.

 Soon after the rain has stopped is an excellent time to get out on the streets and take advantage of the many reflections pooled rainwater creates.

-A street at dusk when the streetlights have just turned on creates beautiful stretched out glows that draw your eye to the center of the photograph.
+When the streetlights have just turned on, a street at dusk creates beautiful stretched-out glows that draw your eye to the center of the photograph.
 Be sure to use a tripod and a long exposure time to ensure sharpness in your image.

-A puddle on the sidewalk can create an exciting composition with focal points at the bottom, center, and top of the image.
+A puddle on the sidewalk can create an exciting composition with focal points at the image’s bottom, center, and top.
 Sidewalk pavers develop exotic patterns of light and color when you catch the soft glow of neon lights in their reflective sheen after a late afternoon shower.